Blog

 • Hobbies and recreational activities

-• Travel and weekend getaways
+• Travel and weekend trips

 • Non-essential shopping

-• Gym memberships and classes
+• Gym memberships or classes

 For tips on managing spending on a tight budget, see: